timely & PRACTICAL

 ADVANCED DESIGN & MFG

 Generative design with hybrid additive manufacturing, advanced materials, and robotic automation enables the large scale build of highly optimized, complex-shaped, dimensionally-accurate, and defect-free stellarator components.
 This yields superior performance with fewer parts, faster build times, and lower costs compared to conventional methods.
 Additional technologies for realizing more compact and lower maintenance fusion power plants include AI-driven in-situ qualification, embedded sensors, and laser-sintered ceramic and metal matrix composites with blended nanoparticles for functional gradients.

 New high-temperature superconducting

-(HTS) magnets can carry 300 - 600 times the current carrying capacity of copper wires of the same size and require less cooling power than conventional low temperature magnets.
+(HTS) magnets can carry over 200 times the current carrying capacity of copper wires of the same dimensions and require less cooling power than conventional low temperature magnets.
 Operating at higher field strengths made possible with HTS offers better fusion performance with reductions in volume and associated costs.

 OF ALL STRUCTURAL

 COMPONENTS MASS PRODUCED AT SUBSTANTIAL COST AND TIME SAVINGS

 BOOST PERFORMANCE AND PERMIT MORE CONSERVATIVE PLASMA PHYSICS REQUIREMENTS

 With HSX, a quasi-helical stellarator (QHS), there was successful agreement of theory and design to the real-world experiment.
 We know that QH stellarators can be built and with key physics benefits of the quasi-helical configuration demonstrated.
 Many of the physics properties of QHS are equivalent to the beneficial features of the tokamak, but without the plasma current instabilities and disruptions.